golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 ### Organizing commands into batches

 Now, let's take a look at how you can arrange multiple commands into batches.
-Depending on how you finalize your batch you will obtain either:
+Depending on how you finalize your batch, you will obtain either:

 - an array of result objects or
 - ReadableStream